-Shifting the focus from short run comparative advantage to a country's long term, or dynamic, comparative advantage does not, however, fully capture the perspective I am advocating here.
+Shifting the focus from short run comparative advantage to a country's long term or dynamic comparative advantage does not, however, fully capture the perspective I am advocating here.

-At the center of creating a learning society is identifying sectors more amenable to learning, with benefits not captured by firms themselves, so that there will be underinvestment in learning.
+At the centre of creating a learning society is identifying sectors more amenable to learning, with benefits not captured by firms themselves, so that there will be underinvestment in learning.
+Elsewhere, Greenwald and I have argued that an implication is the encouragement of the industrial sector, which typically has large spillovers to other sectors.25